The LPPWP (formerly LPPCHEA) Wetland Center

 Siberian Rubythroat (Luscinia calliope) Copyright JJ Harrison (9 February 2013 Wikimedia Commons)

-LPPCHEA is the first critical habitat established in the country through a President Proclamation.
-Proclamation 1412, issued on 22 April 2007, formally establishes the Las Piñas-Parañaque Critical Habitat and Ecotourism Area (LPPCHEA).
+The LPPWP is the first critical habitat established in the country through a President Proclamation.
+Proclamation 1412, issued on 22 April 2007, formally established the Las Piñas-Parañaque Critical Habitat and Ecotourism Area (LPPCHEA).
 Another Presidential Proclamation, No. 1412-A, directs all relevant departments and instrumentalities under the executive branch to ensure the preservation of existing mangrove, mudflats and ecosystems in the area defined under Proclamation 1412.
 Additionally, Republic Act 9147 (Wildlife Resources Conservation and Protection Act) provides legal protection as a critical habitat of areas where “threatened species are found” and moves to protect it “from any form of exploitation or destruction which may be detrimental to the survival of the threatened species dependent therein”.
 Additionally, Section 94 of the Fisheries Code of 1998 (Republic Act 8550) makes the conversion of any mangrove area into fishponds or “any other purposes” unlawful.
 The Supreme Court Mandamus on Manila Bay; resolution expresses: “judgment is hereby rendered ordering the abovenamed defendant-government agencies to clean up, rehabilitate, and preserve Manila Bay, and restore and maintain its waters to SB level (Class B sea waters per Water Classification Tables under DENR Administrative Order No. 34 [1990]) to make them fit for swimming, skin-diving, and other forms of contact recreation.”

 The LPPCHEA is now part of the National Integrated Protected Areas System (RA 7586) through the Expanded NIPAS Act of 2018 (RA 11038) – now called the Las Piñas – Parañaque Wetland Park (LPPWP).
 The Head of the Senate Committee on the Environment, Senator Cynthia A. Villar had this to say about the ENIPAS: